Raymond Scott

 People Also Ask

-Some of Raymond Scott's most popular tracks include Portofino 2, Vibes & Marimba - Instrumental, The Tingling Tartness of Sprite - Instrumental, Think of a Carpet (Masland Carpets) - Instrumental, Portofino 1.
-Listen to these songs and discover more from their extensive catalog.
+Raymond Scott's most-played tracks include Portofino 2, Vibes & Marimba - Instrumental, The Tingling Tartness of Sprite - Instrumental, Think of a Carpet (Masland Carpets) - Instrumental, Portofino 1.
+Listen to these songs and explore more from their catalog on this page.

 Born: September 10, 1908 in Brooklyn, NY.
 Died: February 8, 1994 in North Hills, CA. American composer, bandleader and inventor.
-Raymond Scott was among the unheralded pioneers of contemporary exp...
+Raymond Scott was among the unheralded pioneers of contemporary experimental music.
+Of all of Scott's accomplishme...
 Read the full biography on this page.

-You can find Raymond Scott vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Raymond Scott vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Join the community